CurryEx/amlogic-s9xxx-armbian/compile-kernel/README.md

     kernel_sign: -yourname
 ```

-💡Note: If you `fork` the repository and make changes, When using, you must change the `username` of Actions to your own repository name, and [Add TOKEN](../build-armbian/documents#2-set-the-privacy-variable-github_token) according to clause 2-3 in the description.
+💡Note: If you `fork` the repository and make changes, When using, you must change the `username` of Actions to your own repository name, and [Add Token or Use Artifacts](../build-armbian/documents#2-set-the-privacy-variable-github_token) according to clause 2.
+3. in the markdown.
 Eg:

 ```yaml
 uses: YOUR-REPO/amlogic-s9xxx-armbian@main